 The amendments are effective for annual reporting periods beginning on or after 1 January 2022.
-The Company will apply these amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments.
+The Company will apply these amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Instead, an entity recognises the proceeds from selling such items, and the costs of producing those items, in profit or loss.